 His comments sparked an audit by the Information Commissioner's Office to assess the Northern Ireland Civil Service's compliance with FOI legislation.

-Mr Sterling said behaviour in response to FOI varied across departments but there was "always a sensitivity around it".
+Mr McCormick said behaviour in response to FOI varied across departments but there was "always a sensitivity around it".

 He added: "The deeper underlying point is that sometimes the reasons for decisions were things that the parties would not want to have been either vulnerable to a leak or even ultimately to disclosure in the longer term."